Case Studies:

 Supply

 Public reserve inhabited by local communities (sellers).
-The improved water supplies are expected to be achieved through investment in watershed protection, initially in the Cayambe-Coca (400,000 ha) and Antisana Ecological Reserves (120,000 ha) surrounding Quito, which are the main sources of water for the city.
+The improved water supplies are expected to be achieved through investment in watershed protection, initially in the Cayambe-Coca (400,000 hectares) and Antisana Ecological Reserves (120,000 hectares) surrounding Quito, which are the main sources of water for the city.
 The area may be extended to incorporate the Condor Bioreserve.
-Glaciers in these areas store 1.4 km3 water.
+Glaciers in these areas store 1.4 cubic kilometres of water.
 The area is inhabited by 27,000 people distributed in small communities, who use water for agriculture and use the plateau for extensive livestock grazing.

 Demand